A Twist in Time

 Sakura nodded stiffly.
 It was as though her ability to feel emotions was switched off.
 "Yes, Tsunade-sama," was all she could muster.

 The floor continued to shake violently beneath them.
 "Now, right after I inject you with this syringe, you will open the scroll.
 Got it?"
 Sakura dipped her head in understanding, her hands trembling with panic and confusion.
-Was this the right choice?
+Is this the right choice?

 "There is something special about you, Sakura," Tsunade said.
 "I'm sure I'll take you as an apprentice in your new life."
+She gripped Sakura's forearm with her free hand just as the black criss-crossing marks of the Creation Rebirth technique spiraled down her own arm.
+Sakura felt a stream of calming, regenerative chakra enter her body.

 Sakura felt a sharp, tingling pain in her neck.

-"Sakura," Tsunade said in a distant, hazy voice.
+"Sakura," came Tsunade's distant, hazy voice.

 What about him?